The transboundary regions of the western Alps have an abundance of highly diverse natural environments, from coastal regions to the Mont Blanc.

 The PITEM RISK project (2018-2022) is the outcome of a decision to combine two transboundary networks in the Alcotra area, one managing natural risks, the other managing emergency situations, and both with well-proven experience.

-The PITEM RISK project is coordinated by Italy's autonomous Aosta Valley Region with the Provence Alpes-Côte d'Azur SUD Region, the council for the Hautes-Alpes département, the fire and emergency services for the Alpes de Haute-Provence and Savoie départements, the Piedmont Region, the Turin Metropolitan Area, the CIMA Foundation and the BRGM.
+The PITEM RISK project was coordinated by Italy's autonomous Aosta Valley Region with the Provence Alpes-Côte d'Azur SUD Region, the council for the Hautes-Alpes département, the fire and emergency services for the Alpes de Haute-Provence and Savoie départements, the Piedmont Region, the Turin Metropolitan Area, the CIMA Foundation and the BRGM.

 - PITEM RISK-COM on resilience, information, society and communication